aspose-zip/Aspose.ZIP-Products/zip/net/compress/emlx/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your EMLX files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="EMLX" readMoreLink="https://docs.fileformat.com/email/emlx/" >}}
-The EMLX file format is implemented and developed by Apple.
-The Apple Mail application uses the EMLX file format for exporting the emails.
-There are other applications as well that can open the EMLX files and convert these to other file formats.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->